Skip to main content

 - organisation and mountain Leader guiding service

-- half-Board accomodations at Grand Saint Bernard Hospice in quadruple room
+- half-Board accomodations at Grand Saint Bernard Hospice in dormitories

 - picnic lunches